CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2016-07-13-CLUG-meeting.md

  * A slide show/presentation for high/middle school computer clubs.
 A Group POC is still needed to coordinate with the clubs.
 Rex Bouwense already has the start of a presentation prepared.
  * Sierra Vista night Christmas Parade.
 Louie Garcia is the Group POC.
 No update at this time.
+ * Chris Braswell stated that the Little League is looking for volunteers to run their concession stand.
+More information later.

 **Presentation**

  * A presentation was given to the group by Chris Braswell on his Local Area Network and its components.